Jun 29, 2022 1:00:00 AM

 Therefore, the total price of a campaign is still similar to back in the days.

 Besides that, the American market is also home to the world’s most expensive influencers.
-According to CNBC, Kylie Jenner was the most expensive influencer in 2018, charging an average of $1 million per post.
+According to CNBC, Kylie Jenner is the most expensive female influencer in 2022, charging an average of $700,000 - $1 million per post.

-Kylie Jenner was closely followed by Selena Gomez who charges $800,000 per post.
+Kylie Jenner was closely followed by Selena Gomez who charges $600,000 - $1 million per post.

-In third place, we find Cristiano Ronaldo who happens to be one of the few European male influencers that can compete in this class with an average of $700,000 per post.
+In first place for male influencers, and actually first place overall considering both male and female, we find Cristiano Ronaldo who happens to be one of the few European male influencers that can compete in this class with an average almost $1 million per post.

 Note: Cristiano Ronaldo does have deals with sponsors meaning he might not be paid per post but rather following a yearly marketing plan which makes his situation unique compared to other influencers.